ibexa/documentation-developer/docs/guide/content_management.md

 ## Content availability

-The Default content availability flag enables you to control whether content is available when it is missing translations.
+The Default content availability flag enables you to control whether content is available when its translation is missing.

 You can set the flag in Content Type definition by checking the "Make content available even with missing translations" option.
 It is automatically applied to any new Content item of this Type.